InsidersByte/react-markdown-editor/README.md

 * onChange (*function*) - called when a change is made (**required**)
 * onImageDrop (*function*) - called per image dropped on the textarea
 * options (*object*) - the options for remarkable (see [here](https://github.com/jonschlinkert/remarkable#options)) (default: { })

+## Styles

+You can either write your own css for this component or use the one provided.
+If you want to write your own look at [react-markdown-editor.styl](https://github.com/InsidersByte/react-markdown-editor/blob/master/src/react-markdown-editor.styl) for an idea on how to style this component.

 ## Contributing